Experimental progress on quantum coherence: detection, quantification, and manipulation: Experimental progress on the resource theory of quantum coherence

 Experimental freezing of coherence has also been investigated in~\cite{SelfguideYuPRA}.
 The authors of~\cite{SelfguideYuPRA} develop a self-guided quantum coherence freezing method, which can guide either the quantum channels or the initial state to the coherence-freezing zone from any starting estimate, and investigate the protocol using linear optics.

-It is intriguing to explore practical applications of frozen or, more generally, resilient coherence, particularly in quantum parameter estimation~\cite{giovannetti2004quantum,MetrologyPRL1,giovannetti2011advances}.
-The authors of~\cite{ZhangPRL2019} use a highly controllable photonic system as an experimental test bed to investigate the resilience of quantum coherence and metrology against transversal noise.
+\alex{Another line of research explores practical applications of frozen or resilient coherence in quantum parameter estimation~\cite{giovannetti2004quantum,MetrologyPRL1,giovannetti2011advances}.
+The authors of~\cite{ZhangPRL2019} use a highly controllable photonic system to study the resilience of quantum coherence and metrology against transversal noise.
 In particular, they demonstrate frozen quantum coherence in a 4-photon GHZ state prepared in both the computational and $\sigma_x$ bases and then subjected to Markovian bit-flip noise.
 The phenomenon that quantum Fisher information for estimating a phase encoded along the $\sigma_z$ basis is also frozen in the GHZ state prepared in the $\sigma_x$ basis is observed.
-Moreover, a frequency estimation task with additional bit-flip noise is considered, and it is shown that the standard quantum limit can be surpassed using GHZ probes of up to 6 qubits, despite their exposure to noise of comparable strength to the signal.
-Results in~\cite{relatedPRL1} demonstrate that local encoding provides a practical advantage for phase estimation in noisy environments.
+Moreover, a frequency estimation task with additional bit-flip noise is considered, and it is shown that one can surpass the standard quantum limit using GHZ probes of up to 6 qubits, despite their exposure to noise of comparable strength to the signal~\cite{ZhangPRL2019}.
+Results in~\cite{relatedPRL1} demonstrate that local encoding provides an advantage for phase estimation in the presence of noise.}